Invariance and naturality of knot lattice homology and homotopy: Knot Lattice Homology: A Second Filtration

 The following proposition mirrors Proposition \ref{connectSums} in Subsection \ref{introToLatticeHom} and was also noticed by Ozsv\'ath, Stipsicz, and Szab\'o in the chain complex setting \cite{knotsAndLattice}. \begin{proposition} Let \(G_{1,v_0}\) and \(G_{2,v_0}\) be negative definite graphs with an unweighted vertex, with \Spinc structures \(\tf_1\) and \(\tf_2\) respectively.
 Let \(G_{1,v_0}\# G_{2,v_0}\) be the graph which is the disjoint union of the graphs merged at \(v_0\).
-Then there exist canonical isomoprhisms
+Then there exist canonical isomoprhisms, where \(\otimes\) on doubly filtered spaces is the functor described in Section \ref{FloerSec}.